FluxML/FastAI.jl/README.md

 - Transformers.jl: Implementation of NLP transformer-based models

 *Note*: this is a package in-development.
-It is not ready for use, and one should expect major breaking changes for the foreseeable future.
-However, we are very interested in meeting the desires of the community, so all comments and contributions are welcome via PRs/issues.
+One should expect major breaking changes for the foreseeable future.
+But we are very interested in meeting the desires of the community, so all comments and contributions are welcome via PRs/issues.